interstar/ThoughtStorms/README.rst

 * I want to update and refresh my personal wiki, ThoughtStorms, which currently resides at http://www.nooranch.com/synaesmedia/wiki/wiki.cgi .

-* I want to have a wiki with some of the features I prototyped in SdiDesk, a personal wiki-like notebook I wrote for Windows back in the mid-noughties.
+* I want to have a wiki with some of the features I prototyped in SdiDesk, a personal wiki-like notebook I wrote for Windows back in the mid-noughties. ( http://code.google.com/p/sdidesk/ )

 * I'm buried under piles of paper notebooks where I scribble my ideas.
 I need a personal wiki to copy those ideas into so I can throw the notebooks into the recycling.

+* I have a couple of other services that would make more sense as features embeddable in wiki / dashboard like things.

 Why Smallest Federated Wiki?
 ----------------------------